nalepae/pandarallel/docs/docs/index.md

 multi-core computer, while `pandas` uses only one core.

-`pandarallel` also offers nice progress bars (available on Notebook and terminal) to get an rough idea of the remaining amount of computation to be done.
+`pandarallel` also offers nice progress bars (available on Notebook and terminal) to get a rough idea of the remaining amount of computation to be done.

 | Without parallelization  | ![Without Pandarallel](https://github.com/nalepae/pandarallel/blob/master/docs/progress_apply.gif?raw=true)       |
 | :----------------------: | ----------------------------------------------------------------------------------------------------------------- |